segmentio/segment-docs/src/connections/destinations/catalog/actions-webhook/index.md

 ## Batch size limits

-In Webhook Actions mapping, the default value of batch size is '1000'.
-It can be changed to lower or higher value, however, note that there is a upper limit of '4000' as well.
+In Webhook Actions mapping, the default value of batch size is `1000`.
+You can change this value, but there's a maximum batch size limit of `4000`.